Carrie Gillispie, Ed.D.

-As a senior analyst on the P-12 Policy team, Carrie Gillispie conducts quantitative and qualitative analyses and develops Ed Trust’s recommendations for national, state, and local policy and practice related to equity in early childhood education.
+As a senior associate on the P-12 Research team, Carrie Gillispie conducts quantitative and qualitative analyses and develops Ed Trust’s recommendations for national, state, and local policy and practice related to equity in early childhood education.

 Prior to joining Ed Trust, Carrie was an instructor and graduate assistant at The George Washington University, a contractor for the U.S. Department of Education, a school psychology trainee in North Carolina and Massachusetts, an assistant special education teacher in Maryland and Hawaii, and a research trainee at the National Institute of Mental Health.

 A native of the DC area, Carrie holds a doctorate in Special Education and Disability Studies from The George Washington University, a master’s degree in School Psychology from the University of North Carolina at Chapel Hill, and a bachelor’s degree in English and Creative Writing from Bates College.